jessesquires/.github/CONTRIBUTING.md

 - **Always do your best.** No one writes bugs on purpose.
 Do your best, and learn from your mistakes.

 - Kindly note any violations to the guidelines specified in this document.

+## :nail_care: Coding Style

+Consistency is the most important.
+Following the existing style, formatting, and naming conventions of the file you are modifying and of the overall project.
+Failure to do so will result in a prolonged review process that has to focus on updating the superficial aspects of your code, rather than improving its functionality and performance.

+For example, if all private properties are prefixed with an underscore `_`, then new ones you add should be prefixed in the same way.
+Or, if methods are named using camelcase, like `thisIsMyNewMethod`, then do not diverge from that by writing `this_is_my_new_method`.
+You get the idea.
+If in doubt, please ask or search the codebase for something similar.

+When possible, style and format will be enforced with a linter.

 ## :medal_sports: Certificate of Origin